n6il/flex_50_coco/README.md

 Unfortunately it's impossible to fit 18-sectors in a Single-density track.
 This project utilizes a few hacks to remove the 8 extra sectors from track 0 and to restore the single density formatting:

 1. Custom XML layout files for the HxCFloppyEmulator tools were generated which skip over the padding sectors and restore single-density formatting on track 0
-2. Due to a bug or limitation in the `hxcfe` tools, an additional sector is appended to the disk images
-3. `hxcfe` tool converts the original sector images to DMK format images.
+2. `hxcfe` tool converts the original sector images to DMK format images.
 The DMK iamges can be used to create physical floppies or can also be used in David Keil's Coco emulator.
-4. `dmk2sdf` tool is used to convert the DMK images to SDF format used on the CoCo SDC.
+3. `dmk2sdf` tool is used to convert the DMK images to SDF format used on the CoCo SDC.